daveyhmariam/ResumeParse/README.md

 # ResumeParse
-This repository was created to assess resumes provided By IOCC
+This repository was created to assess resumes provided By IOCC on linux system